loot/skyrimse/README.md

 # skyrimse

-The TES V: Skyrim Special Edition masterlist
+This repository holds the LOOT masterlist for TES V: Skyrim Special Edition.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to this masterlist.